WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 demo example, test with something ELSE.
 All their assumptions about what is safe and good and easy to do are encapsulated in that demo data.

+I raise this point because I put most of my attention on pages that I felt would exercise Checkie's behaviors well enough to understand them, but that led me away from softball, easy to demonstrate cases.
+This is a cousin of the "_You're using it wrong,_" problem.
+Product managers and developers tend to focus on the cases they know work, and for very good reason.
+They need to know if the app is doing what it is meant to do, and that is very difficult to do if everything they check is on something outside the normal, easy case.
+Testing has a different goal, part of which is to understand the behaviors via observation, and that often means introducing behaviors that challenge the assumptions.

+As a tester you need to navigate this well.
+If you revert back to the demonstration, softball cases, you aren't going to run interesting tests that tell the development team what they need to know.
+But if everything you do is off on edge conditions the application doesn't handle well yet, or which the team does not even intend to handle well, then you are likewise not presenting useful information.
+The challenge is that it takes a while looking at something to recognize where it fits.
+Some of the pages I tried Checkie did nothing with, but was that from being out on some weird edge case, or did I find something interesting that the development team cared about?
+My bias is to stay out on the edge and learn as much as I can, stopping only when it is understood.

 Did we even talk about how well the main functionality works?
 =============================================